 "It's been my honor to cover Jerry Rashid's high school baseball teams.
 Coach Rashid is passionate about the game and his teams always play with great pride and hustle.
 What has impressed me most about Jerry is his consistency.
 Whether he's coaching a future World Series pitcher like Zach McAllister or the least talented player on a high school team, Jerry gives his best to every player.
 Eureka College is getting a great baseball coach and an even better man -- a real winner on and off the diamond." --Jim Mattson, WEEK 25/WHOI 19 Sports Director

 "Coach Rashid was a coach that instilled leadership, accountability, hard work, and what it meant to hang your hat on something.
 To this day, those life lessons are still ingrained into my everyday life.
 He is a coach that expects greatness and for his players to do things right.
 If you don't want to work hard, he will find someone who does.
-That's one thing I respect so much about him - work hard, expect to win and when you hang your hat on those, good things always tend to follow." --Zach McAllister, Cleveland Indians Pitcher, Illinois Valley Central High School Class of 2006
+That's one thing I respect so much about him - work hard, expect to win and when you hang your hat on those, good things always tend to follow." --Zach McAllister, Major League Baseball Pitcher, Illinois Valley Central High School Class of 2006

 "Eureka College just hired one of the most respected coaches in the state.
 Jerry Rashid is a baseball coach to the core.
 He's won everywhere he's worked but most importantly, he makes his players better.
 Better players and better men." --Kurt Pegler, WMBD 31 Sports Director